 It is the responsibility of the Contractor to ensure that all soils removed from the project site are spoiled in a manner consistent with all local, state, and federal regulations.
 Appropriate erosion and sediment controls shall be installed at all spoil sites.
+Excavated material shall be stockpiled temporarily within the right-of-way away from stormwater conveyance areas.
 Additionally, the Contractor is responsible for coordinating the application for a GP-0-20-001 permit (and development of an associated SWPPP) if disturbance associated with any soil spoils area is greater than 0.4 hectares (1 acre).
 GP-0-20-001 applications must be signed by the owner of the lands on which soils are spoiled.
 Disturbances associated with offsite spoil areas do not contribute to the total disturbances associated with onsite activities.